KarinehGorji/cafe-manager/README.md

 -Update lines 35 and 36 in WEB-INF/servlet.xml to match your sql server connection.

--To test your connection to the database you can add TestDbServlet.java in testJdbc package.
+-To test your connection to the database you can run TestDbServlet.java in testJdbc package.